 The college works closely with tribal nations to serve Arizona’s large Native American population with participatory research projects and public health programs that target the many health disparities experienced by tribal communities.

-Our research and programs at the Zuckerman College of Public Health aim to improve health outcomes in tribal communities across this range of health disparities.
-We advance fundamental, translational, and applied research that addresses the health needs of diverse populations, and we aim to make a profound and measurable impact on the health and wellbeing of all Native Americans in Arizona and the Southwest.
-All MEZCOPH research and community projects related to indigenous health are guided by a tribal collaborators and use the community participation model.
+Native Americans and Alaska Natives experience disproportionate health disparities related to chronic diseases, injury, violence, obesity and substance use.
+The college’s research and programs are designed to improve health outcomes in tribal communities across a range of health disparities.
+All our research and community projects related to Indigenous health are guided by tribal collaborators and use the community participation model.
 We focus on incorporating rigorous study design with culturally appropriate measures to achieve the shared goal of reducing or eliminating Native health disparities.

 Indigenous Health Research & Interventions